tzurp/performance-total/README.md

 ```

 <h3>analyzeByBrowser</h3>
 Default is `false`.
-When true, the performance data would be grouped also by the browser type.
+If true, the performance data would be grouped also by the browser type.

 <h2>Usage in test</h2>